How Much Does an Inground Pool Cost in Minnesota? (2026 Guide)

 What Does an Inground Pool Cost in Minnesota in 2026?

-An inground pool in the Twin Cities and Western Wisconsin costs between $40,000 and $125,000 in 2026, depending on pool type, size, and features.
-Vinyl liner pools — the most popular choice in Minnesota — start around $40,000 for a basic installation and $52,000–$75,000 for a fully equipped package.
+An inground pool in the Twin Cities costs $40,000–$125,000 in 2026.
+Vinyl liner pools — the most popular and cost-effective choice for Minnesota's freeze-thaw climate — start around $40,000 for a basic installation and $52,000–$75,000 for a fully equipped package.
 Fiberglass shells run $55,000–$85,000, and custom concrete or gunite pools start around $65,000 and can exceed $125,000 with premium features.
 These figures reflect real Twin Cities area pricing, not national averages.
 After 35 years building pools in this market, I can tell you Minnesota pools cost 15–25% more than Sun Belt installations because our climate demands deeper excavation, freeze-resistant construction, and equipment engineered for shorter but intense summers.

-We believe in straightforward pricing — no hidden add-ons or surprise fees.
-Our complete 18x36 inground pool package starts at $51,995 and includes everything: 14-gauge steel walls with concrete footings, Hayward SuperPump, Hayward 250K BTU heater, Hayward C-4000 filter, walk-in steps, solar cover with reel, underwater lighting, Polaris robotic cleaner, and a full accessory kit.
-That's a turnkey price.
+We believe in straightforward, turnkey packages — no hidden add-ons or surprise fees.
+Our complete packages include everything: 14-gauge steel walls with concrete footings, Hayward SuperPump, Hayward 250K BTU heater, Hayward C-4000 filter, walk-in steps, solar cover with reel, underwater lighting, Polaris robotic cleaner, and a full accessory kit.
 We offer four standard package sizes: a 14x28 for smaller yards, the popular 18x36, an 18x36 Premium with Coverstar automatic cover and LED lighting, and a 20x40 for full-size resort-style pools.
 All packages carry a lifetime transferrable warranty on the steel structure.
+Contact us for a custom quote tailored to your property.

 What Drives Pool Cost in Minnesota?

-Minnesota's freeze-thaw cycle is the single biggest factor that separates our pricing from warmer states.
-Our frost line reaches 60–80 inches — deeper than almost anywhere else in the country.
+Minnesota's 60–80 inch frost line — deeper than almost anywhere else people build residential pools — is the single biggest factor that separates our pool pricing from warmer states.
 That means deeper excavation, 6-inch sono tubes set 4 feet on center, triple-braced steel walls, and proper drainage systems to prevent frost heave.
 We also install equipment specifically selected for efficiency during a 3–5 month swim season: variable-speed pumps that cut energy costs 60–70%, high-BTU heaters that bring water to temperature quickly, and salt chlorine generators that simplify chemistry.
 Pool size is the next biggest driver.
 Each foot of additional length and width adds excavation, steel, concrete, liner, and equipment sizing.
 Features like automatic covers ($12,000–$22,000), heating upgrades, LED lighting, water features, and diving boards also affect the final number.

 Additional Costs to Budget For